Kazhdan projections, random walks and ergodic theorems: Applications to Ergodic Theory

-The shrinking target problems are formulated for measure preserving ergodic actions of groups on (metric) measure spaces, and are yet another way of understanding such actions.
+Such estimates can be used for instance for shrinking target problems of orbits of subgroups that have property $(T)$.
+The shrinking target problems are yet another way of understanding measure preserving ergodic actions of groups on (metric) measure spaces.
 They are particularly significant in the case of actions of subgroups $H$ of Lie groups $G$ on quotients $G/\Gamma$, where $\Gamma$ is a lattice in $G$.
-In this case they have Number Theory interpretations as well, especially for $G$ semisimple group.
-For semisimple Lie groups $G$ and finite volume quotients $G/\Gamma$, the shrinking target problems can be classified following the position of the``target'', which can be in the boundary at infinity or inside $G/\Gamma$; or following the type of subgroup $H$ for which the action on $G/\Gamma$ is considered.
-Most existing results study actions of amenable subgroups of $G$ (most often, cyclic or one dimensional).
+For semisimple Lie groups $G$ and finite volume quotients $G/\Gamma$, the shrinking target problems can be classified following the position of the ``target'', which can be in the boundary at infinity or inside $G/\Gamma$; or following the type of subgroup $H$ acting on $G/\Gamma $.
+Most existing results study actions of amenable subgroups $H$ of $G$ (most often, cyclic or one dimensional).
 The earliest results have been proved for targets at infinity and geodesic flows (i.e. actions of one dimensional subgroups $H$ composed of semisimple elements).
-The problem of finding the generic behavior of geodesic rays with respect to a shrinking target situated in a cusp was completely settled in the work of Sullivan \cite{sullivan:log} and Kleinbock and Margulis \cite{kleinbock-margulis:log}.
-The argument in \cite{kleinbock-margulis:log} uses theorems of Howe-Moore type and fast decay of correlation coefficients, and the fact that the characteristic function of a neighborhood of a cusp may be replaced by a smooth function, without significant loss of information as far as shrinking target questions are concerned.
+The problem of finding the generic behavior of geodesic rays with respect to a shrinking target situated in a cusp was completely settled in \cite{sullivan:log , kleinbock-margulis:log}.
+The argument in \cite{kleinbock-margulis:log} uses theorems of Howe-Moore type and fast decay of correlation coefficients, and the fact that the characteristic function of a neighborhood of a cusp may be replaced by a smooth function, without significant loss of information.